“It feels like our lives are totally out of control. And there is nothing I can do about it,” my husband replied.

 As I was about to drift off to sleep, I thought to myself, “It’s like we live on the San Andreas Fault.
 We never really know when an earthquake might happen.”

-It’s an appropriate analogy I think.
+An earthquake is an appropriate analogy I think.

 The hypervigilance of living with a dysregulated child means you are always alert and never really sure when the “big one” will hit.